mehulagg/gitlab/doc/development/appsec/index.md

   - `AppSec::SecretDetection`: Secret Detection code.
   - `AppSec::Vulnerabilities`: Vulnerability Management code.

-At the time of writing, most AppSec code does not conform to these namespace guidelines.
+Most AppSec code does not conform to these namespace guidelines.
 When developing, make an effort to move existing code into the appropriate namespace whenever possible.